adamtow/notecuts/docs/English.md

 With NoteCuts, you can:

+- Run shortcuts automatically, no tapping on notification banners required!
+- Integrate with popular third-party services like IFTTT and Zapier to send shortcut commands to your iOS device using hundreds of triggers.
-- Turn your iPad or iPhone into a server where others can run shortcuts to get device status, retrieve content, or deliver notifications.
+- Turn your iPad or iPhone into a server to remotely run shortcuts to get device status, retrieve content, or deliver notifications.
 - Access and run shortcuts — with their permission — on other people's iOS devices.
 - Assist people who are less familiar with their iOS devices (i.e. parents and children) troubleshoot, web pages, display notifications, or run other shortcuts.